 Accessing the Divine Imagination, an artist may feel morally compelled to share an effective icon representing that experience.
 Contemplating that artifact, the consciousness of a viewer could be uplifted to a higher spiritual orientation.
 Direct contact with Transcendental reality, the mystical experience, brings relief from suffering.
 By dis-identifying with the limited ego-self, we open to a true unbounded state that is described in the mythology of all religions.
 Holy artworks are sacred mirrors that can transmit the highest wisdom and compassion into the heart of the beholder.

-Join us at Art Church, Sunday, April 23rd (the third night of Passover) to examine our own “tight place” and discovering how meditating on sacred objects of contemplation can provide “Liberation Upon Seeing.”
+Join us at Art Church, Sunday, discover how meditating on sacred objects of contemplation can provide “Liberation Upon Seeing.”
 Bring one or more of your personal “Power Objects” to draw.

 Alex Grey, world-renowned artist, poet, and author, is best loved for his paintings which portray multiple dimensions of reality, interweaving biological anatomy with psychic and spiritual energies.
 His books, Sacred Mirrors, The Mission of Art, Transfigurations, and Art Psalms, trace the development of his work and mystical experiences that shaped his spiritual artistic life.
 Alex's most recent monograph, Net of Being, addresses how his art is evolving the cultural body through icons of interconnectedness. www.alexgrey.com